eladnoor/equilibrator/classic_rxns/source/fatty_acid_met.rst

 with a Δ\ :sub:`r`\ G'\ :sup:`m` around -390 kJ/mol.
 So in this case the pathway is made favorable by directly donating ⅔ of the electrons to oxygen and forgoing ATP that would otherwise be generated from NADH through respiration.

 The biological activation of step 2 - producing octanoyl-CoA - uses a trick that is similar in spirit but different in implementation.
 Here the carboxylic acid of octanoyl-CoA is activated by the addition of adenosine monophosphate (AMP) from ATP to make octanoyl-AMP and a pyrophosphate (PPi) that is immediately hydrolysed to two Pi molecules.
-The phosphate linkage is then exchanged with a thioester (as discussed `above <thioester.html>`_) to make octanoyl-AMP.
+The phosphate linkage is then exchanged with a thioester (as discussed :ref:`above <cr-thioester>`) to make octanoyl-AMP.
 While octanoyl-AMP is not in the eQuilibrator database, we can examine the energy balance of step 2 by calculating the Δ\ :sub:`r`\ G'\ :sup:`m` of the double hydrolysis reaction

 |atp_hydrolysis_amp|_